larisa229/Task-Management/README.md

 # Task Management System

-A simple Java-based task management system that allows organizing tasks (simple and complex) and assigning them to employees.
-The system supports tracking task statuses, estimating task durations, and persisting data.
+This project is a Java-based task management system for organizing and tracking tasks assigned to employees.
+The system supports both simple tasks (with start/end hours) and complex tasks (with multiple subtasks), tracks their status, and provides workload statistics for employees.
+A JavaFX GUI is included for interaction, along with data persistence through serialization.

 ## Features

+- Create and manage simple tasks with start and end hours.
+Create complex tasks consisting of multiple subtasks, that can be either simple or complex.
-- **Task Management**: Create, update, and delete tasks.
+- Update and delete tasks (backend logic implemented).
-  - Supports **SimpleTask** (with start and end hours).
+- Prevents duplicate task IDs.
-  - Supports **ComplexTask** consisting of multiple subtasks.
+- Automatically updates complex task status based on the status of its subtasks.
-- **Employee Management**: Add employees and assign tasks to them.
-- **Task Assignment**: Assign tasks to employees and track work durations.
+- Assign tasks to employees and estimate duration.
+View employees and their assigned tasks.
-- **Status Tracking**: Tasks can be marked as "Completed" or "Uncompleted".
-- **Task Duration Estimation**: Calculate duration of tasks based on hours or subtasks.
+- Statistics: filter employees with workload > 40 hours, count completed vs uncompleted tasks.
-- **Data Persistence**: Save and load task management data, employees, and tasks from files.
+- Save and load system data using serialization.
+- JavaFX GUI with tabs for management, viewing, modifting, and statistics.

+## Technologies Used
+- **Language:** Java
-- **Filtering & Reporting**:
+- **Frameworks & Tools:** JavaFX, IntelliJ IDEA
-  - Filter employees based on workload.
-  - Calculate task status counts per employee.
+- **Concepts Used:** Object-Oriented Programming (OOP), Serialization, GUI Development

+## How It Works
+The system manages employees and tasks through internal mapping of employees to their assigned tasks.
+SimpleTask stores start and end hours and computes duration.
+ComplexTask groups subtasks and automatically updates its status based on them.
+Employees can be assigned multiple tasks, and workloads are calculated from task durations.
+Data persistence is handled by saving/loading serialized objects (.ser files).

-## Usage
+## Future Improvements
+- Export reports.
-- Create employees and tasks.
+- Add deadlines and priority levels to tasks.
-- Assign tasks to employees using TasksManagement.assignTaskToEmployee.
-- Modify task status with TasksManagement.modifyTaskStatus.
+- Replace serialization with database persistence.
-- Calculate work durations and generate reports via utility methods.
-- Save/load data using DataPersistence.
+- Add GUI support for updating and deleting tasksyeah.